sebastianromano/Mobile-App-Development/README.md

 # Mobile App Development
-## *This is the repo for the Mobile App Development course at the IT-University of Copenhagen*
+## *This is a repo for the Mobile App Development course at the IT-University of Copenhagen*